 Trick or Treat!
-Posted by gary on Oct 24, 2019 in American history, Culture, English Grammar
+Posted by Gary Locke on Oct 24, 2019 in Culture, English Grammar

 When I was a kid, Halloween was always an exercise in greed.
 I was far less interested in my costume than in the loot I was going to acquire while wearing the costume.
 I planned my evening very carefully, mindful to take advantage of the time my parents had permitted me.
 I wouldn’t allow my father, or anyone else, to drive me because I didn’t want to miss any lighted porch or doorway.
 My route took me across several miles of sidewalks.
 I carried an enormous, hollowed-out plastic jack-o’-lantern1https://en.wikipedia.org/wiki/Jack-o%27-lantern, complete with a green handle.
 By the end of my adventure, that container was very heavy.
 All because I fearlessly knocked on doors or pressed doorbells and said three magic words – “Trick or treat!”